vitesh13/Misc_codes/README.md

-# Plotting_in_Matlab-Python
+# Misc codes
-This repository has some codes which can be used to do plotting.
+This repository has some codes which can be used to do plotting/post-procesing and some other functions.
 Some codes draw heavily from functionality of DAMASK.
-In process of making the codes more and more general for users outside DAMASK community.
+In process of making the codes more and more general.